Storm News

 7.27

 2pm 13th December 1991 Slow moving front and upper air disturbance combined to form an east coast low, which then moved south.
 1026hp high in the Tasman Sea.
 Moderate flooding in Lismore and Murwillumbah.
 Two deaths.
 Heavy rain for only 24 hours.
-Severe flooding at Nimbin with 300mm in one night caused probably the worst flooding ever there.
+Severe flooding at Nimbin with 300mm in one night caused some of the worst flooding ever there.

 [Satellite] [Surface] [Upper]